Alpha-human1/Olu-tech-interview-genai-engineer/README.md

 ##Credits

-This project was built by Oluwasegun Oyeniyi as part of a GenAI Engineer technical challenge.
+Oluwasegun Oyeniyi built this project as part of a GenAI Engineer technical challenge.
 Development was supported by AI tools for code generation, planning, and deployment guidance.
 Every implementation step was reviewed, adapted, and validated manually.

 ---